-Before an arrest can be made, the person who intends to arrest the vessel should check that no caveats against arrest have been entered into the caveat book, 89 and, if not, prepare to file in court a writ of summons (and blank acknowledgment of service), warrant of arrest, praecipe for service of writ in rem, praecipe for warrant of arrest, undertaking and affidavit to lead to arrest (arrest papers).
-90 The affidavit will set out the details of the claim and, as it is ex parte, the arresting party has an obligation to make full and frank disclosure in relation to the material facts stated in it.91 The affidavit is the only evidential requirement for arrest and the arresting party need only establish a prima facie right to arrest, in good faith, as reaffirmed in Bo Shi Ji 393.
+ex parte, the arresting party has an obligation to make full and frank disclosure in relation to the material facts stated in it.
+The affidavit is the only evidential requirement for arrest and the arresting party need only establish a prima facie right to arrest, in good faith, as reaffirmed in Bo Shi Ji 393.
 Once completed, the relevant arrest papers (and cheques for the applicable fees) should be taken to the bailiff.
 The bailiff will check to see whether a caveat is entered against the named vessel.
-After checking that there is no caveat against arrest entered for the vessel, the bailiff will endorse the arrest papers.
+After checking that there is no such caveat, the bailiff will endorse the arrest papers.
 The bailiff will then take the papers to the Registrar of the High Court, who will review the arrest papers and issue the warrant.
-92 The bailiff will then notify the Hong Kong Marine Department that a warrant for arrest has been issued, which means that the ship will not be allowed to sail.
+The bailiff will then notify the Hong Kong Marine Department that a warrant for arrest has been issued, which means that the ship will not be allowed to sail.
 The bailiff then travels to the ship to serve the warrant on the ship.
 As Hong Kong is relatively small, and most vessels are arrested while calling or anchoring at Hong Kong, we are unaware of any arrests by helicopter.